dorvillethiago/windows-bootstrap/README.md

 **Windows Bootstrap** is a repository containing my essential setup for every Windows device I use.
-It includes a simple script to install applications via `winget`, along with my preferred fonts.
+It includes a simple script to install applications via `winget`, along with my preferred fonts and scripts.

 ## Contents

+- **Glaze WM Configuration**: A folder containing the configuration files for the Glaze Window Manager.
 - **install-apps.bat**: A batch script that uses `winget` to automate the installation of applications.
 - **customize-explorer.bat**: A batch script that uses powershell and apis to modify the windows theme
 - **fonts/**: A folder with fonts that I frequently use.